Annapurna Circuit Trek with Tilicho Lake

 Upper Pisang

-Day 5 | Trek from Pisang to Manang (3,540m).
+Day 5 | Trek from Pisang to Manang (3,540 m)

 We will leave Upper Pisang via Geru.
 The trail gets rougher and rugged and enters a pine forest.
 We can also see a rushing river going alongside the forest path.
-En route, we will pass by Braga village.
-It is a famous cultural landmark with a 900-year-old Barga monastery and several other age-old stupas.
+En route, we will pass by Braga village (3,360 m).
+It is a famous cultural landmark with a 900-year-old Braga monastery and several other age-old stupas.
 While trekking, we can also see Mount Annapurna II, III, IV, Tilicho, Gangapurna, and Pisang Peak.
 The trail gradually ascends uphill towards Ngawal before descending to Mungji.
 We will cross several Tibetan settlements along the way.
 Then, the trail gets rocky, and the landscape becomes semi-arid.
 Finally, we will reach Manang.

 Distance: